 LATEST BLOG POSTS

-Katie's work can be seen in the December 2016 edition of Living etc Magazine (in shops now).
-Katie has been featured in The Discerner Magazine and After Nyne in June 2016.
+Katie's work has been seen in Living etc magazine.
+Katie has been featured in The Discerner Magazine and After Nyne.

 Katie exhibited at The Other Art Fair London in October and in April - a showcase of 120 of the UK's leading emerging artists.